astrokin/Stormcloud/README.md

 # Stormcloud

-A document manager for Swift with Core Data and JSON support
+A document manager for Swift with Core Data and JSON support.